lokmanTech/spotify_data_engineering/README.md

 <p align="center"><img src=img/ETL-pt-5.png></p>

-- Destination Target: There are variety destination target you can choose, I chose S3 bucket as my destination target.
-I use `parquet` as for the format.
+- Destination Target: There are variety destination target you can choose, I chose S3 bucket that we just created earlier inside `datawarehouse` folder as my destination target.
+I use `parquet` as for the format and `snappy` ensuring the file is `lightweight`

 <p align="center"><img src=img/ETL-pt-6.png></p>